flakybitnet/skopeo-oci/README.md

-# skopeo-docker
+# Skopeo OCI

-Docker image of Skopeo, a tool to work with remote images registries - retrieving information, images, signing content.
+Container images of Skopeo, a tool to work with remote images registries - retrieving information, images, signing content.

 This is a superset of [official images](https://github.com/containers/image_build/tree/main/skopeo).